CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 way to go through the album's accompanying text), but it is once again really well done and sets the tone for the album.

+### Miscellaneous

+Other than the post-rock albums, I have (re-)discovered some old bands and albums from various genres:

+* **Some Nights (Fun.)** --- I'd only ever heard the singles, but the entire album is great; parts of it remind me a bit of Queen.
+* **Black Holes and Revelations (Muse)** --- I'd heard of, but never listened to, Muse.
+I'm not entirely sure how I first encountered some of the tracks on this album, but I have now bought it and am thoroughly enjoying it.
+    There's a good mix of rock, synths, rhythm, and slow songs.
+* **Take-off Your Pants and Jacket (Blink-182)** --- A long-lost classic.
+I was a huge Avril Lavigne fan growing up, so I have a soft spot for pop-punk.
+Being older, it is obviously "some young men with attitude", but the music is still good and fun.
+* **Metallica [The Black Album] (Metallica)** --- I got into Metallica via the phenomenal cello-covers by Apocalyptica.
+Finally decided to listen to some of the originals, and ended up liking the songs, including the ones I hadn't heard, so much that I bought the album.
+* **Extreme Power Metal** (Dragonforce) --- I decided to revisit Dragonforce, which I hadn't listened to since the "Inhuman Rampage" and "Guitar Hero III" days (2007; aaaah!), and was pleasantly surprised.
+Their songs are still undeniably power metal: mainly fast guitars, drums, and solos, but I found the songs on "Extreme Power Metal" to be more distinguishable from each other than the ones on "Inhuman Rampage" were.
+Always nice to see a band has evolved and refined its sound, and this album is now my go-to whenever I need a ridiculous burst of energy (although listening to it while already stressed/anxious is not good, it turns out).
+I did not see a cover of "My Heart Will Go On" coming, but I'm here for it  ^^

 ## Video Games

 Acquiring a Steam Deck around New Year's 2022-2023 has been a game changer (heh) in terms of me actually relaxing and playing video games, rather than using my laptop, which is also my work device, and ending up stressed and not knowing what to play.
-The Deck is easy to take out and take with you, it does media playback thanks to actually being a complete Linux "laptop" in disguise, and with a dock, wireless mouse+keyboard, and an external DVD/BluRay drive, it even works as a media PC.
+The Deck is easy to take out and take with you; it does media playback thanks to actually being a complete Linux "laptop" in disguise; and with a dock, wireless mouse and keyboard, and an external DVD/BluRay drive, it even works as a media PC.
 Sure, you're not going to play competitive Counter Strike or DotA2 on it, but for everything else, it's fantastic and runs any game I've thrown at it surprisingly well.

-And here are some games I played on it and enjoyed:
+And here are some games I enjoyed playing on it:

 ### Sayonara Wild Hearts